philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 </html>
 ```

-Here, we have our two reducers, both takes in a state and action as parameters. selectedFruit has one action `SELECT_FRUIT` that adds the selected fruit to the state, fruits function has two action cases `ADD_FRUIT` and `REMOVE_FRUIT`. `ADD_FRUIT` adds a fruit to the store while `REMOVE_FRUIT` removes a fruit by its id from the store.
+Here, we have our two reducers, both take in a state and action as parameters. selectedFruit has one action `SELECT_FRUIT` that adds the selected fruit to the state, fruits function has two action cases `ADD_FRUIT` and `REMOVE_FRUIT`. `ADD_FRUIT` adds a fruit to the store while `REMOVE_FRUIT` removes a fruit by its id from the store.

 We have two reducers, so we will use our custom combinReducers to merge them into a single reducer function: